ucsc/site-freespeech/_src/plan-event-protest.md

 * **Place**:  Posting of information on university buildings is limited to designated bulletin boards.
 * **Manner**:  Distribution of literature may not obstruct the ingress and egress from university buildings.

-Certain activities that are common during these protests require advance permitting, these include:
+Certain activities that are common during these protests require advance permitting.
+More information can be found online. these include:

 * [Use of Outdoor Amplified Sound](https://forms.gle/5DoDaHKPTue7VbzH7) (such as loudspeakers and blowhorns)
 * [Use of Temporary Structures](https://forms.gle/LWTZSTPW5xryuFXc7) (such as canopies and platforms)